ChrisChinchilla/Chip-Shop/manual.md

 There are times when a player doesn't have enough money to do anything or may decide they need some more money to use in a future turn.
 In this case, instead of allocating resource a player can search the income stream deck for a source of income they desire and can play.
 This card remains in play whilst still relevant and is then discarded.

 #### Staff

-Staff are needed to make most things happen, but they are expensive with money and other resources needed to keep them around, or they will leave.
-When as staff member leaves (or is let go by a player) their positive affects no longer count.
+In Chip Shop staff are represented and have an effect on the game in two different ways.

+The generic staff resource is an indication of how many resources you can have available in marketing and R&D, e.g. if you have five staff resources available, then in phase 2 of each turn players can allocate them amongst these two departments as they require for each turn.

+During phase 4 of each turn players have the opportunity to change any un-allocated (typically requiring 1 or 2) generic staff resources into specialized staff members.
+These staff resources are absorbed by the specialist and are no longer available for generic allocation.

+These specialist staff members bring many advantages but are expensive to keep around.
+If a player can no longer afford a specialist staff member they may use one of the income stream options to [fire the staff member](concepts/staff_loss).

+Players may lose generic staff resources and specialist staff members through other events during the game, in which case the card will indicate what to do.

-Players always need at least one staff member available or allocated to products in production.
+Players always need at least one generic staff resource available or allocated to products in production.
 If a player runs out of staff they are declared [bankrupt](concepts/bankrupt) and must start the game again as a new company (as in setup phase).

 #### Quality
 Products require a certain level of quality to balance potential profit and customer satisfaction.
 Quality products will result in a greater return but require a far greater investment.
 Shoddier products are quicker and cheaper to make but will result in lower loyalty and longevity.